Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

 Using modular diagonal quotient surfaces, Fisher \cite{Fisher-17} was also able to produce the first known pair of non-isogenous elliptic curves over $\Q$ with symplectically isomorphic $17$-torsion Galois-modules. \\

-On the other hand, it was recently shown by Cremona and Freitas \cite{Cremona-Freitas} that there is no pair of non-isogenous elliptic curves $(E,F)$ over $\Q$ such that $E[p]$ and $F[p]$ are isomorphic $\mrm{Gal}(\Qbar/\Q)$-modules for $p > 18$ and both $E$ and $F$ have a conductor not greater than $500000$.
-Moreover, the main result of \cite{BaTs} is that infinite families of non-isogenous elliptic curves with isomorphic $p$-torsion Galois-modules (in the sense of the above Theorem) do not exist for large enough $p$.
+On the other hand, it was shown by Cremona and Freitas \cite{Cremona-Freitas} that there is no couple $(E,F)$ of non-isogenous elliptic curves over $\Q$ with conductors at most $500000$ such that, for some prime $p > 18$, $E[p](\Qbar)$ and $F[p](\Qbar)$ are isomorphic $\mrm{Gal}(\Qbar/\Q)$-modules.
+Moreover, the main result of \cite{BaTs} implies that infinite families of non-isogenous elliptic curves with isomorphic $p$-torsion Galois-modules (in the sense of the above Theorem) do not exist for large enough $p$.

-These results are in line with the currently open Frey--Mazur conjecture (as formulated in e.g. \cite{Frey-Conj}\footnote{This name is also used to refer to certain stronger versions of the claim, such as \cite[Conjecture 1.1]{Fisher-17} which claims that $C_E=18$ always works in the statement following this footnote.}):
+These results are in line with the currently open \emph{Frey--Mazur conjecture} (as formulated in e.g. \cite{Frey-Conj}\footnote{This name is also used to refer to certain stronger versions of the claim, such as \cite[Conjecture 1.1]{Fisher-17} which claims that $C_E=18$ always works in the statement following this footnote.}):

 \conjintro[FM-intro]{Let $E/\Q$ be an elliptic curve.
 There is a constant $C_E > 0$ such that, for any prime $p > C_E$, for any elliptic curve $F/\Q$ such that the Galois-modules $E[p](\Qbar)$ and $F[p](\Qbar)$ are isomorphic, $E$ and $F$ are isogenous.}